lzbuuu/ALA-MHGNN/README.md

-# FAMHGNN
+# ALA-MHGNN
-The code of FAMHGNN: Flow Matching-based Adaptive Feature Augmentation for Multiplex Heterogeneous Graph Neural Networks
+The code of ALA-MHGNN: Adaptive Local Augmentation for Multiplex Heterogeneous Graph Neural Networks